ChessUltimate/patch-notes/notes-short.md

 ---

 ## Bug Fixes
-- Fixed draw games showing incorrect point gains on the Game Over screen.
+- Fixed draw games showing incorrect rank point gains on the Game Over screen.
 - Fixed Draft King not defaulting to the selected skin.
 - Fixed issue with dragging characters in Team Builder.
 - Fixed exploit allowing ranked players to exceed 100 points.